aya49/202105_sfu_cmpt_127/labs/02/README.md

 **Header files**

-When you start writing lots of functions, it is good practice to break up your bode into multiple source files.
+When you start writing lots of functions, it is good practice to break up your code into multiple source files.

 For example, in your working directory you have the source files `p1funcs.c`, containing useful function definitions, and `p1.c`, containing your `main()` program.
 To use all of these files together, you would have to give your compiler multiple source files.